|Fork-tailed Palm Swift Tachornis squamata

 |Belém, Pará, Brazil

 The Fork-tailed Palm Swift is distributed throughout most of the Amazon Basin and into central and eastern Brazil.
+See the distribution map at Birdlife International.
 It is found mainly in or near palm forest or along rivers and is often seen in towns and cities where there are urban parks as was the case in these photos.

 It is a small swift with a long, forked tail.
 It is almost black above and brownish below with a whitish throat and belly.